 New strategy?
 New goals?
 New product?
-Agility is the ability to reconsider all of them, and more.
+Agility is the ability to reconsider all of this, and more.
 At will.
 This is what proactive agile will give you.

 Reactive agile helps us make things.
 Proactive agile helps us make things right.
 But how do we make the right things?

 When different approaches of investigating people's needs arose in the field of service design in the end of the 1990s, there was a problem.
-We couldn't harbour the insights in an effective way.
+We couldn't harbor the insights in an effective way.

 The way many of us did projects was this:

 - Make a very detailed assumption of what to build.